hydra-eng/VENUS/README.md

 3. **Enjoy:** The entire process happens over your **Local WiFi**.
 Unplugging the internet router will not stop the system from working.

+## 🚀 Future Roadmap
+- [ ] Add support for Mac/Linux MCP.
+- [ ] Integrate Spotify API for music control.
+- [ ] Create a custom 3D printed case for the ESP32.